 How to Report an Apartment Maintenance Problem

-If your building owner fails to maintain your apartment and provide essential services, you may report the condition to the City's Customer Service Center at 311 (311 can be accessed outside of New York City by dialing (212) NEW YORK).
+If your building owner fails to maintain your apartment and provide essential services, you may report the condition to the City's Customer Service Center at 311 (311 can be accessed outside of New York City by dialing (212) NEW YORK) or through 311 online.
 For the hearing impaired, the TTY number is (212) 504-4115.
 The Center is open 24-hours a day, seven days a week.

 Owners of privately-owned buildings are required by law to maintain apartments in habitable condition and provide tenants with heat during the winter heat season (October 1 through May 31) and hot water 365 days a year.
 These standards are enforced by HPD's Division of Code Enforcement.